-In a no-deal scenario, the European Commission has said flights to and from the UK will still be able to operate.
-In any event, customers who book a package holiday with a UK travel company will be protected under the Package Travel Regulations, meaning they have a right to a full refund if the holiday can no longer be provided.
+There is nothing to suggest that you will not be able to continue with your holiday plans after 29 March.
+Even in a no-deal scenario, the European Commission has said flights to and from the UK will still be able to operate.

+Customers who book a package holiday with a UK travel company enjoy the most comprehensive consumer protection: if you book a package, your holiday will be protected under the Package Travel Regulations, meaning you have a right to a full refund if your holiday can no longer be provided.